-USE A ONE-SHOT ITEM: You could help another player by using a One-Shot to strengthen his side.
+USE A ONE-SHOT ITEM: You could help another player by using a One-Shot to strengthen their side.
 Of course, you can "accidentally" strengthen the monster with it, instead . . .

-PLAY A MONSTER ENHANCER: These cards (usually) make a monster stronger. . . and give it more Treasure.
+PLAY A MONSTER ENHANCER: These cards (usually) make a monster stronger... and give it more Treasure.
 You can play these either during your own combats or during someone else's combat.

-ADD A MONSTER FROM YOUR HAND: to join the combat, by using a Wandering Monster card or the special Beagle monster rule.
+ADD A MONSTER FROM YOUR HAND to join the combat, by using a Wandering Monster card or the special rules on some of the cards.

-CURSE THEM: If you have a Curse card.
+CURSETHEM: If you have a Curse card.